Skip to main content

 Overview

-I built Clear11y to close a frustrating gap in static-site workflows: you can’t reliably scan a `dist/` build with browser tools before you deploy it.
-Clear11y scans ZIP-packaged builds in an isolated Playwright container and produces evidence-rich WCAG reports so accessibility issues get fixed before users ever see them.
+I built Clear11y to close a gap in static-site workflows: you can't reliably scan a `dist/` build with browser tools before you deploy it.
+Browser extensions can't access `file://` URLs, and Playwright's `file://` handling varies across browsers and versions.
+Clear11y takes a ZIP-packaged build, extracts it, serves it over an ephemeral HTTP server bound to port 0, and runs both axe-core and a custom keyboard engine against it.
+The result is a scored WCAG report with screenshot evidence, so accessibility issues get caught before users ever see them.

 Problem

-Static site generators produce final HTML in `dist/` or `build/`, but the most common a11y workflow (browser extensions) breaks down because `file://` scanning is restricted and inconsistent.
+Static site generators produce final HTML in `dist/` or `build/`, but the most common accessibility workflow (browser extensions) breaks because Chrome and Firefox block extension access to `file://` URLs as a security measure.
+Playwright can navigate `file://` paths, but the behavior changes between Chromium versions and requires different flags per browser.

-I kept seeing teams forced into bad tradeoffs: deploy first and test in production, stand up local servers that don’t match real artifacts, or skip automated testing entirely.
-That’s how accessibility regressions slip into releases.
+I kept seeing teams deploy first and test in production, or skip automated testing entirely.
+That's how accessibility regressions slip into releases.
+And even when teams do run axe-core, it's a static analyzer.
+It cannot detect focus visibility, tab order, or focus traps, because those only exist when a user is pressing Tab.

 Solution